Skip to main content

 cd myproject

-This will create an ftl-project.toml file, a git repository, and a bin/ directory with Hermit tooling.
+This will create a new myproject directory containing an ftl-project.toml file, a git repository, and a bin/ directory with Hermit tooling.
+The Hermit tooling includes the current version of FTL, and language support for go and JVM based languages.

 Create a new module